apehex/tokun/articles/tokun.4.md

 For reference, OpenAI stated that the [GPT-4 tokenizer has a length of 4 characters on average][openai-tokenizer] and on English.
 So `tokun-4` has comparable sequence compression capabilities, while producing shorter and more meaningful embedding vectors.

+## Intuition

+The base of all `tokun` models is the UTF-32-BE scheme: each Unicode character is encoded with 4 bytes.

+`tokun-4` offers to merge every 4 characters into a `float32` vector of dimension 256.
+In short 16 input bytes are represented by 1024 output bytes.

+Even though it is significantly more efficient than current tokenizers, it looks like it is far from the limit.

+So it is expected that the compression performed by the encoder of `tokun-4` is reversible without loss.

 ## Showcase

 Before diving into the details of the model, let's see how it handles the prompt: